Erwin Rommel: Military reverses

 In the wake of the successful British offensive in November 1942 and other military reverses, the Propaganda Ministry directed the media to emphasise Rommel's invincibility.
 The charade was maintained until the spring of 1943, even as the German situation in Africa became increasingly precarious.
 To ensure that the inevitable defeat in Africa would not be associated with Rommel's name, Goebbels had the Army High Command announce in May 1943 that Rommel was on a two-month leave for health reasons.
 Instead, the campaign was presented by Berndt, who resumed his role in the Propaganda Ministry, as a ruse to tie down the British Empire while Germany was turning Europe into an impenetrable fortress with Rommel at the helm of this success.
 After the radio programme ran in May 1943, Rommel sent Berndt a case of cigars as a sign of his gratitude.

 Although Rommel then entered a period without a significant command, he remained a household name in Germany, synonymous with the aura of invincibility.
 Hitler then made Rommel part of his defensive strategy for Fortress Europe (Festung Europa) by sending him to the West to inspect fortifications along the Atlantic Wall.
 Goebbels supported the decision, noting in his diary that Rommel was "undoubtedly the suitable man" for the task.
 The propaganda minister expected the move to reassure the German public and at the same time to have a negative impact on the Allied forces' morale.

 In France, a Wehrmacht propaganda company frequently accompanied Rommel on his inspection trips to document his work for both domestic and foreign audiences.
 In May 1944 the German newsreels reported on Rommel's speech at a Wehrmacht conference, where he stated his conviction that "every single German soldier will make his contribution against the Anglo-American spirit that it deserves for its criminal and bestial air war campaign against our homeland."
 The speech led to an upswing in morale and sustained confidence in Rommel.

 When Rommel was seriously wounded on 17 July 1944, the Propaganda Ministry undertook efforts to conceal the injury so as not to undermine domestic morale.
 Despite those, the news leaked to the British press.
-To counteract the rumours of a serious injury and even death, Rommel was required to appear at 1 August press conference.
+To counteract the rumours of a serious injury and even death, Rommel was required to appear at a 1 August press conference.
 On 3 August, the German press published an official report that Rommel had been injured in a car accident.
 Rommel noted in his diary his dismay at this twisting of the truth, belatedly realising how much the Reich propaganda was using him for its own ends.